phpMussel/phpMussel/_docs/readme.en.md

 `SIZE:HASH:NAME`

 Where HASH is the MD5 hash of a section of a PE file, SIZE is the total size of that section and NAME is the name to cite for that signature.

+####*PE EXTENDED SIGNATURES*
+All PE extended signatures follow the format:

+`$VAR:HASH:SIZE:NAME`

+Where $VAR is the name of the PE variable to match against, HASH is the MD5 hash of that variable, SIZE is the total size of that variable and NAME is the name to cite for that signature.

 ####*WHITELIST SIGNATURES*
 All Whitelist signatures follow the format: